publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch63/m__us_usc_t15_s3716.md

     (b) __Initial report__

-        The Secretary shall submit a report to the Congress within 1 year after February 14, 1992, on the actions taken under subsection (a) of this section.
+        The Secretary shall submit a report to the Congress within 1 year after February 14, 1992, on the actions taken under subsection (a).

 ([Pub.
 L. 102–245, title V, § 504][/us/pl/102/245/s504], Feb.
 14, 1992, [106 Stat.
 24][/us/stat/106/24].)